cycling levels.

 For your comfort.

 These grouping suggestions are purely for comfort as riders will be able to pick who they ride with and what itineraries they want to try.
-The idea is for everyone to enjoy themselves discovering the area rather than training for performance.
-There will of course be several groups of Group 1 level, several of Group 2 level etc.
+Note: on non-challenge days you ride in self‑selected groups at your own pace, this is not a led ride.

 -